alexnaish/learning-curve/README.md

 *	[Module One - World Wide Web](module-1/README.md)
 	*	How the internet works
 	*	How does your browser show things to you?
-	*	What does the browser do?
 	*	What is the cloud?
-	*	What is the client and what is the server?
+	*	What is a client and what is a server?
-	*	What is HTTP?
 	*	Project - Network flow chart
 *	[Module Two - Programming Principles](module-2/README.md)
 	*	Common types, patterns and concepts